w3c/wot-discovery/explainer/Explainer.md

 semantic search and self-description capabilities.

-There are still a number of limitation in the current specification, which primarily focuses on CoAP and HTTP and had to defer some important goals, such as geolocation queries.
+There are still a number of limitation in the current specification, which primarily focuses on HTTP and CoAP, and had to defer some important goals, such as geolocation queries.
 However, the specification attempts to address the above core issues and is intended to serve as a foundation for future work while enabling, in its current form, use cases supporting IoT integration